Suzu0071/BTT-CB1-Pi1-Setup/README.md

 When it finishes writing, unplug the SD card and plug it back in, just to make sure it reads correctly.
 ## Configure settings
+### WiFi
+If you're using ethernet, skip this section and go to "Overlays"

 Go to file explorer and click on the SD card.
 There should be a file named `system.cfg`.
 Edit it in a notepad or any other supported editor.

 Under the Wifi section, find the wifi name and password settings.
 Set your WiFi name and password.
 It should be something like this: